Emergency Medical Services

 Certified Education Center

-NCFD EMS continues to be a state certified educational center for continuing education for all levels of pre-hospital providers.
-NCFD EMS continues to provide speakers to organizations to raise public awareness to the opportunities available locally to aid in the pursuit of a healthy lifestyle and the services offered by the EMS.
+NCFD EMS is a state certified educational center for continuing education for all levels of pre-hospital providers.
+NCFD EMS provides speakers to organizations to raise public awareness to the opportunities available locally to aid in the pursuit of a healthy lifestyle and the services offered by the EMS.

 STEMI Cup Award